 acquiring intelligence about 'insurgents' or 'Anti-Coalition Militia' (310), a tactic which Hager reports aid agencies

-as finding distinctly counter-productive.
-It is dangerous to those providing aid since it makes humanitarian
+as finding distinctly counter-productive and dangerous to the provision of aid since it makes humanitarian organisations

 Social Responsibility and Social Media

 Not everything in Hager's book concerns secrecy.
 Hager praises the actions of military personnel both for acting

 conscientiously, questioning their actual and perceived functions, and responding thoughtfully to their orders -- they,

 and we, want to be able to have faith in the decisions which affect their lives.

 Other People's Wars shows that the same means which enable or facilitate the dissemination of secretive intelligence can also facilitate its

 revelation and its critical analysis.
 This is particularly interesting in Hager's chapter on the working relationships

 of intelligence personnel and their affiliation to various agencies (US National Security Agency, UK Government